dougbutner/web-4/README.md

 As web 3 matures, we start to open a **pandoras box of practical applications**.
 With transaction fees near non-existent on second layers, we can re-imagine what is possible.

-Web 4's dreams up proof of individuality through encrypted biodata that kickstarts a collaborative society, one driven by enabling each individual with a daily amount of free coins.
+Web 4's dreams up **proof of individuality** through encrypted biodata that kickstarts a collaborative society, one driven by enabling each individual with **free daily tokens** that can be burnt to complete an action, e.g. voting on a community proposal.

 Web 4 lays the foundation for this to be built.
 But, like any democratic system.
 We need your help.
 Please read this paper, and consider these ideas.
 If you believe you can make them better, please submit a pull request with your ideas.
 If you are a developer, I want to remind you of the license of this repo, and invite you to forge any of these ideas into hot-pressed applications.